Flux-induced strengthening of the magnetic couplings in a flat-band diamond chain: Impact of the magnetic flux on the and couplings

 In Appendix~\ref{AppendixA}, we provide the analytical expression of $I_{BB}^{00}(R)$.
 This equation shows that, when $\Phi=0$ this contribution vanishes and explains the origin of the quadratic scaling found in Fig.~\ref{JBB_vs_JS}.
 We return to this particular case in what follows.
 We remark that, Eq.~\eqref{I00} is valid for any value of $JS$, but this does not mean that coupling will diverge as $JS \rightarrow \infty$, this is discussed in what follows.
 As shown in Appendix~\ref{AppendixA}, for $R=a$, one finds $I_{BB}^{00}(R=a)=-\frac{|JS|}{8} {\big[}\frac{\sin(\Phi/2)}{1+\sin(\Phi/2)} {\big]}^2$.

 Let us now discuss the special case of $\pi$-flux threaded diamond plaquettes.
 All the bands are flat and the couplings can be straightforwardly calculated analytically (see Appendix~\ref{AppendixB}).
-For this value of $\Phi$, the couplings are restricted to the nearest neighbor only.
+For this value of $\Phi$, the couplings are restricted to the nearest-neighbor only.
 The individual contributions to the couplings are depicted in Fig.~\ref{JBB_vs_JS_Pi-flux_Analytical}.
 All terms are ferromagnetic (F), except $I_{BB}^{+0}$ and $I_{BB}^{0-}$ which are antiferromagnetic (AF).
 In the limit of large $JS$, the AF contributions exactly compensate the $I_{BB}^{00}$ and $I_{BB}^{+-}$ leading to a $1/JS$ decay of the full coupling and $J_{BB} = I_{BB}^{-+}$ (see Fig.~\ref{JBB_vs_JS_scaling} in Appendix ~\ref{AppendixB}).
+We remark that, the strong increase of the nearest-neighbor coupling when $\Phi$ varies from $0$ to $\pi$ (in the weak coupling regime $JS<t$) can be understood as the result of the combined effects of (\textit{i}) modification of the wavefunction overlap, (\textit{ii}) increase of the localization effect (AB caging), and (\textit{iii}) redistribution of the spectral weight between the flat and the dispersive bands.

 We now propose to discuss the impact of the flux on the decaying length of the magnetic coupling.
 In Fig.~\ref{JBB_vs_R}(a) and (b), we have plotted $\vert J_{BB}(R)\vert$ as a function of the distance $R$ for $\Phi$ ranging from $0$ to $\pi$.
 We have considered two different values of $JS$; $JS =0.1$ in panel (a) and $JS = 1$ in panel (b).
 First, qualitatively, we observe a similar behavior; the coupling scales as $e^{-R/\xi(\Phi)}$, where $\xi$ reduces as the flux increases.
-As pointed out previously, when $\Phi=\pi$, the couplings are restricted to the nearest neighbor only, which means that a fit gives $\xi=0$.
+As pointed out previously, when $\Phi=\pi$, the couplings are restricted to the nearest-neighbor only, which means that a fit gives $\xi=0$.
 For these values of $JS$, when $\Phi \ne 0$ the coupling is dominated by the FB-FB term; thus $J_{BB}(R) \approx I_{BB}^{00}(R)$ whose analytical expression is given in Appendix~\ref{AppendixA}.

 The special case of $\Phi=0$ was addressed in Ref.~\cite{mag-GB2}.
 Among the contributions $I_{BB}^{pq}(R)$, only one involves matrix elements between two touching bands: $p = -$ and $q = +$ (see Fig.~\ref{dispersion}).
 This is the dominant contribution to $J_{BB}(R)$, which is expected to decrease according to a power law $1/R^{\alpha}$.
 In Ref.~\cite{mag-GB2}, it was analytically demonstrated that $J_{BB}(R) = -\frac{3t^2}{2\pi|JS|} \frac{1}{R^4}$, which is valid for any value of $JS$, under the condition that $R \gg \sqrt{32}\pi at/|JS|$.